-Meet the Montessori Community School of Rhode Island Staff and Board of Directors
+Meet the MCS RI Staff and Board of Directors

 "When there have been roadblocks or challenges for our child, the MCS RI staff has worked with us to identify and carry out solutions that have broadened our parenting perspective and have gotten us onto the next steps." -MCS RI Parent

 Amy spends her days at MCS RI overseeing the school and classroom culture, observing each classroom, coaching MCS RI's teachers and managing the day to day operations of the school, while planning for its long term strategic vision.
 It is of utmost importance to Amy that MCS RI is a community that recognizes and cultivates the innate goodness within each child, family, and staff member.
 Amy is an experienced Montessori educator and social worker with over 20 years of experience woking with children and families.
 She holds an Infant/Toddler Montessori credential, completed the 3-6 y/o Montessori training and earned her MSW from Simmons School of Social Work in 2004.
 Amy welcomes phone call inquiries, emails, and visits.
 Please be in touch!

 During her free time, Amy loves spending time with her family, practicing yoga, cooking, walking with friends, and reading.
 She always hopes to find more ways and time to be in nature!